vhp27/fxtools/README.md

 ## 🚀 Features

-- Financial calculation tools powered by cashbackforex.com widgets
+- Financial calculation tools with mordern UI
 - Modern, responsive UI built with Next.js and Tailwind CSS
 - Server-side rendering for optimal performance and SEO
 - Admin dashboard for monitoring and analytics